RedisGraph/RedisGraph/docs/design.md

 ```

 The first row is our result-set header which name each column according to the return clause.

 Second row contains our query result.

+The second row contains our query result.

-Let's try another query, this time we'll find in how many movies each actor played.
+Let's try another query.
+This time, we'll find in how many movies each actor played.

 ```sh
 GRAPH.QUERY IMDB "MATCH (actor)-[act]->(movie) RETURN actor.name, COUNT(movie.title) AS movies_count ORDER BY